pansay/zp/slides/libertarian-law/Introduction-to-libertarian-Law.md

 ---Text---

-And democracy?
+And democracy itself?
 Well, it’s exactly the same.
 Only the “will of the people” has taken the place of the “divine right”: the democratic system also depends on historical accidents, not on an official, unique, divine, or universal decision: borders, the electoral system, the questions submitted to voters, the candidates, etc., all these depend on historical decisions that have no particular legitimacy compared to other possible systems.

 Even direct democracy: in Switzerland, for example, do you know who gave Swiss women the right to vote?

+---

+<video data-autoplay src="../../media/applejack-nah.mp4"></video>

+---Text---

+Well, Swiss men.
+In 1959 they asked us for the first time, we Swiss men... guys, do you want to give these girls the right to vote? [hhmmm naaah](https://www.youtube.com/watch?v=ClXAaGoT5eE).
+We rejected it.

 ---